cksisu/homl/ch01/README.md

 4. **What are the two most common supervised tasks?**

-   * Classification - aims to predict the category of an observation based on certain attributes or characterstics of previous obervations in a specific category
+   * Classification - aims to predict the category of an observation based on certain attributes or characteristics of previous observations in a specific category
-   * Regression - aims to predict a target value such as the sale price a house based attributes or characterstics of previously sold houses
+   * Regression - aims to predict a target value such as the sale price a house based attributes or characteristics of previously sold houses

 5. **Can you name four common unsupervised tasks?**